A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

-\cite{Hirschauer24} found that some of their brightest sources are dusty star candidates, for which they adopt a threshold of $F115W - F444W > 0.5$.
+\cite{Hirschauer24} found that some of their brightest sources are dusty star candidates, for which they adopted a threshold of $F115W - F444W > 0.5$.
 Dust can cause self-extinction, which, if severe enough, could cause our method to underestimate stellar luminosities.
-To investigate if this poses a potential problem, we looked at SMC and LMC data of \cite{Davies18}.
-In these data, we found no obvious correlation between $J-WISE2$ color (which uses filters with central wavelengths similar to the $F115W$ and $F444W$ filters\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}}) and visual extinction $A_V$, implying that $F444W$ excess does not significantly affect $A_V$ values.
+To investigate if this poses a potential problem, we looked at SMC and LMC data from \cite{Davies18}.
+In these data, we found no obvious correlation between $J-WISE2$ color (which uses filters with central wavelengths similar to the $F115W$ and $F444W$ filters\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}}) and visual extinction $A_V$.
+This implies $F444W$ excess does not significantly affect $A_V$ values.
 Moreover, to derive cool SG luminosities in I\,Zw\,18 we used $F115W$ and $F200W$ magnitudes, which are affected much less by extinction than the $V$ band \citep[$A_{F200W} / A_V \approx0.08$ according to][]{Wang19}.
-On top of that, I\,Zw\,18 contains only a small amount of dust \citep{Cannon02}, as is expected for its low metallicity.
-We conclude that extinction is unlikely to significantly affect the luminosity measurements based on IR data from JWST.
+In addition, I\,Zw\,18 contains only a small amount of dust \citep{Cannon02}, as expected given its low metallicity.
+We conclude that self-extinction is unlikely to significantly affect the luminosity measurements based on IR data from JWST.

+Apart from self-extinction, variable extinction within a galaxy could also affect luminosity measurements.
+The $A_V$ values found by \cite{Davies18} for SMC RSGs have a standard deviation of 0.15\,mag.
+This corresponds to an uncertainty of 0.06\,dex in luminosity (less if measurement errors caused extra scatter).
+For the galaxies shown in Fig.\,\ref{fig:cmds_all}, this uncertainty is smaller because longer-wavelength filters were used \citep[where extinction is smaller;][]{Wang19}, particularly for the IR observations of I\,Zw\,18.
+If the variable extinction in the galaxies shown in Fig.\,\ref{fig:cmds_all} is comparable to the SMC (the total $A_V$ values are comparable or smaller; see Table\,\ref{tab:gal_data}), we do not expect it to affect our results.

-Furthermore, we note that using JWST data in the IR we found a luminosity of the brightest (and third brightest) cool SG that was similar within 0.02\,dex to that obtained from using optical data from \cite{Aloisi07}.
-This would be unexpected if extinction were to strongly affect our measurements, or if unresolved nearby main-sequence stars were to significantly contribute to the flux.
-Also, our tests in the SMC (Fig.\,\ref{fig:meth_test}) suggested reasonably high accuracy of our luminosity measurements.
+Furthermore, using JWST IR data, we found that the luminosity of the brightest (and third brightest) cool SG was within 0.02\,dex to that obtained from the optical data of \cite{Aloisi07}.
+This result would be unexpected if extinction strongly affected our measurements, or if unresolved nearby main sequence stars were to significantly contribute to the flux.
+Also, our tests in the SMC (Fig.\,\ref{fig:meth_test}) suggest reasonably high accuracy in our luminosity measurements.
 Moreover, in the SMC three different methods (IR CMD, optical CMD, and the results from \cite{Davies18}) yielded a luminosity of the third brightest cool SG within 0.01\,dex.